 There are designated exits for the classes to take depending on the location of the class in relation to the location of the fire.
 Students shall meet in the east grassy lot area in the event of a fire on the west end of the building; the meeting place in the event of a fire on the east end of the building shall be the west grassy area.

-Parents will be shall be called and notified if students are not able to return to the building.
+Parents will be notified by the Brightwheel app if students are not able to return to the building.

-Fire drills shall be conducted monthly
+Fire drills shall be conducted monthly.

 3. Evacuation from the Preschool premises

 a.
-In event of an evacuation order, Parents shall be notified and by a text from each child’s teacher of any details.
+In event of an evacuation order, Parents shall be notified by the Brightwheel app and by a text from each child’s teacher of any details.

 If relocation is ordered due to chemical spill or accident, parents shall immediately proceed to the Preschool to get their children.
 Any child remaining at the time of evacuation shall be transported by a staff member to our sister church, Christ Our Redeemer, at 721 Pickens Street in Hartselle.
 Parents are to meet their children at Christ our Redeemer; Parents should make contact with the staff by responding to the text issued.